 After finding some mold on the window sills, I decided to research how to get rid of mold naturally and try out all the natural methods to see what worked.

-This past week I was helping my brother clean an apartment he just moved into and when I was moving furniture I noticed that one of the window sills in a bedroom had some discoloration on it.
+This past week I was helping my brother clean an apartment he just moved into and when I was moving furniture, I noticed that one of the window sills in a bedroom had some discoloration on it.
 At first, I wasn’t sure what it was and began to just wipe it with a cloth.
-But, then I realized it wasn’t coming off so I shined a bright light on it and realized it was mold!
+But, then I realized it wasn’t coming off, so I shined a bright light on it and realized it was mold!
 Yuck!
-Mold is toxic, something that you don’t want to be near, touch or breath in!
+Mold can be toxic, something that you don’t want to be near, touch or breath in!

 Dangers of Mold

-Health problems from mold exposure are on the increase.
+Health problems from mold exposure are becoming more well known.
 One problem with being exposed to mold is that many people suffer with symptoms and they never find out that it’s due to the mold.
-Even doctors are often unaware of the health implications surrounding mold exposure.
+Often times many are unaware of the health implications surrounding mold exposure.
 Symptoms can range from runny nose, headaches, rashes, fatigue, depression and memory problems to more serious health problems such as respiratory or neurological conditions.
-Mold exposure has also been found to be associated with cancers.
-This why it is important to remove mold in your home as soon as possible with any of these suggestions on how to get rid of mold naturally.
+Mold exposure has been found to be associated with pulmonary fibrosis, which is scaring of the lungs.
+Exposure to mold is also particularly harmful for those with lung cancer as it can exacerbate respiratory function.
+This why it is important to remove mold in your home as soon as possible when you find it.
+When I first came across mold in my home, I decided to try some of these suggestions for how to get rid of mold naturally before using chemicals.

 Non-toxic Solutions to Get Rid of Mold Naturally

 I wanted to find out how to get rid of mold naturally and I didn’t want to use anything toxic that I may breathe or get on my skin, so I started looking up some natural options for removing mold.
 I found three main options that sounded good.
 One was using essential oils such as tea tree oil and the other ones were using vinegar or hydrogen peroxide.
-I like using all of these options because not only are they very effective in killing mold, but they are natural ingredients I am comfortable with using.
-Of course there is the option of using bleach and many people say they have good results with it, but that’s not natural.
-It’s something that I wouldn’t want to use unless it was the last resort.
+I like using all of these options because not only are they very effective in getting rid of mold, but they are natural ingredients I am comfortable with using.
+Of course there is the option of using bleach and many people say they have good results with it.
+That is definitely a good option to consider if needed.
+However, I was hoping that I wouldn’t have to use bleach and one of these natural methods might work.

 3 Methods for How to Get Rid of Mold Naturally: